shpml/fundamentals/03_chapter/12_assessment.md

-# Create Cards and Check for Equality
+# Unit 3 Homework

 Now that we have covered variables and booleans, we can write code that simulates the cards in our game as well as compare them for a match.

 Go back into the [project repo](https://github.com/ga-students/wdi-fundamentals-memorygame), wherever you've decided to put it, and open up the file `main.js` (inside the `starter-code` directory).
+This is where you'll be writing all of your code for all homework assignments.

 ## Exercise